 I'm thrilled with the developments in Canada, in parts of Europe, in parts of the U.S., and even in South Africa that we've seen in recent years.
 I fully expect that in my life time legal recognition of same sex marriage will be granted on the federal level in the US.
 I expect to look back on this time much as we view inter-racial marriage pre-Loving, i.e. shaking our heads and saying "What were they thinking?"

 That said, I have sympathy and understanding for those who express reservations about the emphasis we've seen on same sex marriage of late, and the kind of enshrinement of marriage as a goal of lesbian and gay civil rights.
 There’s a good article from The Nation from a couple of years ago that I think expresses the “anti-marriage movement position” (for lack of a better term) very well (and I thank blue_braces for reminding me of it).
 Lisa Duggan in “Holy Matrimony!” argues against jumping on the same-sex marriage bandwagon and in favor of pushing for “a flexible menu of choices for forms of household and partnership recognition open to all citizens, depending on specific and varying needs.”
 She argues that it’s not in society’s interest to privilege married couples and their children over other arrangements – single people with or without children, polyamorous arrangements, relationships of friendship or kinship of other kinds than marriage.
-You can read the article at http://www.thenation.com/doc/20040315/d
+You can read the article at http://www.thenation.com/doc/20040315/duggan if you like.

 I think she makes some good points.
 I don't think that marriage is the only or best way to rear children and I don’t think other kinds of relationships should be viewed as inferior to marriage.
 I also don't think that marriage is without value if it's childless, so the emphasis on marriage as a method for child-rearing can be off base.
 I think to the extent that marriage has become less tied to biological parenthood, the better it is as an institution - I'd like to see that trend continue.
 I think we need better supports in our society for people who aren’t married - single parents, in particular.